IllusionMods/KoikatsuModdingTools/README.md

 #### Studio Filter Example
 How to create a color filter for Studio.

+#### Map Example
+How to create a map for use in Free H and Studio, complete with H Points, map masking, lighting, etc.

 ## Creating your own mod
 To create your own mod, you can use an example project as a base.
 Copy an example project to the Mods folder, then edit the manifest.xml and insert your own information.
 Add your textures, select them, and set a path inside the chara folder, such as chara\[your_name]\[mod_name].unity3d.
 Do the same for your thumbnails.
 Edit the list file with the correct category number, fields, and content.